twitter260/twitter260.github.io/index.md

 This plot shows the share of sentiments expressed that were classified as “anticipation” or “fear”.
 The size of each point is representative of the number of each sentiments expressed in that particular 15 minute interval for both anticipation and fear.
 A clear increase in the share of anticipation and fear sentiments is seen in the early stages of the Shelbyville rally, and a similarly dramatic decrease is seen as the second rally in Murfreesboro dissipates.

 ![LCC examine](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/LCCExamine.png)
 The sixteen most active users are shown on the network.
 Their activity was determined by the number of connections made between them and other accounts within the network.
-Content involving these accounts can be found [here](TweetsTops).
+Content involving these accounts can is below.
+{% include TweetsTops.html %}

 ![sentiment_time_network](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/sentiment_time_network.png)